Family Law

 What is CGT rollover relief?

-Where a CGT-liable asset is transferred between the parties (rather than sold) then normally CGT would apply to the transfer.
-However, if the transfer of the asset is a consequence of the breakdown of a relationship, then the ITAA (section 126-5) provides “rollover relief” on the transfer.
+Where a CGT-liable asset is transferred between parties consequent to the breakdown of a relationship, then the Income Tax Assessment Act 1997 (section 126-5) provides “rollover relief” on the transfer.
 CGT is disregarded until the party receiving the asset sells, transfers or otherwise disposes of it.
+CGT is payable when the investment property is sold.
 The cost base or reduced cost base is that of the transferor partner on the transfer to the transferee partner.

-Rollover relief only applies if:
+Usually, rollover relief applies if:

-• The transfer is made in accordance with a court order, an arbitration award, or a financial agreement under the Family Law Act 1975.
+• the transfer is made in accordance with a court order, an arbitration award, or a financial agreement under the Family Law Act 1975.

 Will CGT be included in the property pool?

-Transfer duty (or stamp duty)
+Transfer duty (a.k.a. stamp duty)

 Income tax – deemed dividends